Transverse linear subspaces to hypersurfaces over finite fields: Introduction

 \section{Introduction}

-The theorem of Bertini asserts that a smooth projective variety $X$ over an infinite field $k$ admits a smooth hyperplane section.
-By repeatedly applying the theorem, one can obtain a linear section on $X$ of any dimension without extending the ground field $k$.
+A classical theorem of Bertini asserts that a smooth projective variety $X\subset\bP^n$ defined over an infinite field $k$ admits a smooth hyperplane section defined over $k$.
+By applying this theorem repeatedly, one can obtain a linear section on $X$ of any dimension without extending the ground field $k$.

 If $k=\bF_q$ is a finite field, then Bertini's theorem is no longer true in its original form as there are only finitely many hyperplanes in $\bP^n$ defined over $\bF_q$, and they could all happen to be tangent to $X$.
-There are at least two remedies in this situation: \begin{enumerate}[label=(\arabic*)] \item Instead of intersecting $X$ with hyperplanes, one could allow intersection with hypersurfaces of arbitrary degree.
-This approach was taken by Poonen in \cite{Poo04}, where he proved the existence of a hypersurface $Y$ over $\bF_q$ such that $X\cap Y$ is smooth. \item When $q$ is sufficiently large with respect to $d\colonequals\deg(X)$, we still expect Bertini's theorem to be valid over the field $\bF_q$.
-In this direction, Ballico \cite{Bal03} proved that if $q\geq d(d-1)^{\dim X}$, then there exists a hyperplane $H$ over $\bF_q$ such that $X\cap H$ is smooth. \end{enumerate} Applying Ballico's result inductively, one can obtain a linear section on $X$ over $\bF_q$ of any dimension once the inequality $q\geq d(d-1)^{n-1}$ holds.
+As a concrete counterexample, see \cite{Kat99}*{Question 10}, \cite{Poo04}*{Theorem 3.1} or \cite{Asg19}*{Example 2.2}.
+There are two approaches to remedy this situation: \begin{enumerate}[label=(\arabic*)] \item Instead of intersecting $X$ with hyperplanes, one could allow intersection with hypersurfaces of arbitrary degrees.
+This approach was taken by Poonen in \cite{Poo04}, where he proved the existence of a hypersurface $Y$ over the ground field such that the intersection $X\cap Y$ is smooth.

-In this paper, we study Bertini's theorem of linear sections on hypersurfaces.
-Given a hypersurface $X\subset\bP^n$, we say a linear subspace $H\subset\bP^n$ is \emph{transverse} to $X$ if it is disjoint from the singular locus of $X$ and the intersection $X\cap H$ is smooth.
-We will assume $n\geq 3$ throughout the paper.
-Our first result is to relax Ballico's bound $d(d-1)^{n-1}$ to the quadratic bound $q\geq \frac{3}{2}d(d-1)$ for transverse lines to a reduced hypersurface:
+\item Bertini's theorem is still valid if the cardinality of $\bF_q$ is sufficiently large with respect to $d\colonequals\deg(X)$.
+In this direction, Ballico \cite{Bal03} proved that if

+then there exists an hyperplane $H$ over $\bF_q$ such that $X\cap H$ is smooth.
+Applying this result repeatedly, one can obtain a smooth linear section on $X$ over $\bF_q$ of any dimension. \end{enumerate}

+In the direction of \ref{Ballico-view}, Cafure--Matera--Privitelli \cite{CMP15}*{Corollary~6.6} and Matera--P\'erez--Privitelli \cite{MPP16}*{Theorem~3.6} extended Ballico's result to higher codimensional linear sections on possibly singular complete intersections.
+In the case of smooth hypersurfaces $X\subset\bP^n$ of degree $d$ over $\bF_q$, both results assert the existence of an $r$-dimensional linear subspace $L\subset\bP^n$ over $\bF_q$ such that $X\cap L$ is smooth provided that